jerturowetz/notes/to-do.md

 ## Piracy (review)

-- art of self defence
 - ad astra
 - burial of kojo
-- plus one
-- last blaxk man in san fran
 - the mountain
 - birds of passage
 - shadow
 - ash is purest white
-- parasite
 - once upon a time in hollywood
 - long days journey into night